elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios.md

 url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
 score: -1.0
 related_article1:
-    id: 163765
+    id: 163787
-    title: How does the constant multiplier effect influence the behavior of an exponential function?
+    title: >-
+        What are the key differences between the equations of linear and exponential functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
+    url: /learn/mathematics/questions/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions
 related_article2:
-    id: 163782
+    id: 163763
+    title: >-
-    title: What method can be used to write the equation of an exponential function when the y-intercept is not given?
+        What is the general form of an exponential function and how does it differ from a linear function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-method-can-be-used-to-write-the-equation-of-an-exponential-function-when-the-yintercept-is-not-given
+    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
 related_article3:
-    id: 163789
+    id: 163763
-    title: Describe a method for solving real-world problems using exponential models.
+    title: >-
+        What is the general form of an exponential function and how does it differ from a linear function?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-a-method-for-solving-realworld-problems-using-exponential-models
+    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
 related_article4:
+    id: 163782
+    title: >-
+        What method can be used to write the equation of an exponential function when the y-intercept is not given?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-method-can-be-used-to-write-the-equation-of-an-exponential-function-when-the-yintercept-is-not-given
+related_article5:
     id: 163776
+    title: >-
-    title: Provide an example of a real-world scenario that illustrates exponential growth.
+        Provide an example of a real-world scenario that illustrates exponential growth.
     subject: Mathematics
     url: /learn/mathematics/questions/provide-an-example-of-a-realworld-scenario-that-illustrates-exponential-growth
-related_article5:
-    id: 163767
-    title: How do you identify the asymptote of an exponential function from its graph?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph
 ---

 &nbsp;